20+ Free Personal Monthly Budget Templates [Excel – Word]

 Monthly Budget Templates and Worksheets

 Do you want to take 100% control of your monthly finances?
-Well, using a personal monthly budget template is the way to go.
+Well, using a monthly budget template is the way to go.
 It helps you have a better grasp of your monthly money flow.
-Plus, the monthly budget template helps in allocating budget for various expenses and monitoring their difference against the actual budget.
+Plus, this helps in allocating the budget for various expenses and monitoring their difference against the actual budget.

-In its simplest explanation, a personal monthly budget template is a categorized document that focuses on how your money is allocated each month.
+In its simplest explanation, a personal monthly budget template is a categorised document that focuses on how your money is allocated each month.
 These templates have been proven to ease the management of your money better.
 Additionally, you can know precisely where your money goes each month.
-Usually, the budget templates are either in electronic or printable forms.
+Usually, these templates are either in electronic or printable forms.

 Old-fashioned pen and paper may be your go-to, but using a digital option like a spreadsheet, template, or budgeting app may just be more efficient and save you a lot of time and hair-pulling.
 These will have fields pre-designated for your income and expenses, creating categories to better see your spending, and including built-in formulas to help you get your budget to a surplus or zeroed-out.